endeavorcomm/le-cms/setup-cert-mgmt-system.md

 - change 'ip' to the network IP address of your acme-challenge server
 - change 'tls' to "letsencrypt" (this allows acme-dns to properly bind to port 443)

-Install [acme-dns-client](https://github.com/joohoi/acme-dns-certbot-joohoi) and follow the instructions
+Install [acme-dns-client](https://github.com/joohoi/acme-dns-certbot-joohoi) and follow the instructions.

 The acme-dns-auth.py script uses python.
-If you have python3 installed, add a symbolic link
+If you have python3 installed, add a symbolic link.

     sudo ln -s /usr/bin/python3 /usr/bin/python